+I. Descriptions

-I. Descriptions A. Fiscal Note
+A. Fiscal Note

-A fiscal note estimates the fiscal impact resulting from the implementation of proposed legislation.
-The fiscal impact includes the potential expenditure change (costs or savings), non-tax revenue gain, non-tax revenue loss and effect on staffing.
+A fiscal note provides an objective estimate of the fiscal impact resulting from the implementation of proposed legislation.
+The fiscal impact includes the potential expenditure change (costs or savings), non-tax revenue gain, and non-tax revenue loss.
 A fiscal note assists legislators and the public to better understand how a bill might impact the state budget as a whole, the budgets of individual agencies, and in some instances, local governments.